pulinairc/thelounge-themes/README.md

 - Minimal UI
 - Easy on the eyes
 - Conversation layout, see [#2591](https://github.com/thelounge/thelounge/pull/2591#issuecomment-785429158)
-- Automatic day and night themes
+- Automatic theme that has both day/light and night/dark versions based on your operating system setting
 - Fixed preview images with correct dimensions
+- Fixed most of The Lounge style bugs
 - The most readable modern fonts on Retina and 60hz mobile screens

 | Desktop view  | Mobile conversation layout |